 For lunch, we ate chicken from the Jerk Shack on the beach and french fries from the buffet.
 For dessert, we had fresh fruit and ice cream.

 We had dinner at the buffet several times.
 The carving station was always a good option, as were the lamb, and roast beef.
-The vegetables and salad dressings were not to our liking so we had more French fries.
-We tried several sweet desserts but found most to be bland, so we ate more fruit after supper.
+The vegetables and salad dressings were not to our liking, so we had more French fries.
+We tried several sweet desserts but found most bland, so we ate more fruit after supper.

 We dined at the Italian restaurant and thoroughly enjoyed the lamb and lasagna.
 At the Steak House, the steak and burgers were great, but the appetizers and desserts were not what we had expected.
 The drink of the day was always very good, as were the other drinks from the bar menu.

 There are three pools at the Riu Palace Tropical Bay.
 One very tiny one for children, and two large ones.
-One pool has a volleyball net set up for sports, while the other equipped with the swim-up bar.
-All pools had some chipping tiles which showed their age but overall they were fairly well-kept.
+One pool has a volleyball net set up for sports, while the other is equipped with a swim-up bar.
+All pools had some chipping tiles which showed their age, but overall they were fairly well-kept.

 Our Final Thoughts about the Riu Palace Tropical Bay

-Overall we give the Riu Palace Tropical Bay all-inclusive resort a mediocre review.
+For our Riu Palace Tropical Bay Resort Review, we give the all-inclusive resort a mediocre rating.
 Undoubtedly, we will visit Jamaica again, but we will be staying elsewhere.